hashicorp/vault/website/source/docs/configuration/telemetry.html.md

   prometheus metrics are retained in memory.
 It is recommended to also enable the option `disable_hostname` to avoid having prefixed metrics with hostname.
 Vault does not use the default Prometheus path, so Prometheus must be configured as follows.
-Note that using ?format=prometheus in the path won't work as ? will be escaped, so it must be specified as a parameter.
+Note that using `?format=prometheus` in the path won't work as "?" will be escaped, so it must be specified as a parameter.
 Addtionally a Vault token is required to access /v1/sys/metrics.
 The prometheus `bearer_token` or `bearer_token_file` options must be added to the scrape job.